Council adopted the final Plan at its meeting on 9 May 2019

-If you’d prefer to look through a paper document, hard copies are available for viewing at our local libraries, in the reception area of our Council offices and at the Motueka Recreation Centre.
+During the submission period (21 December 2018 - 25 February 2019) hard copies of the Draft Plan were available for viewing at our local libraries, in the reception area of our Council offices and at the Motueka Recreation Centre.

 Many of our parks and reserves are already fully developed – they require little more than ongoing maintenance.
 However, we could develop new reserves and improve others.
-Following earlier feedback from the community, several development proposals and ideas are now included in the Draft Plan.
+Following earlier feedback from the community, several development proposals and ideas were included in the Draft Plan.

-Suggested improvements and changes to the current management regime for parks and reserves in Motueka Ward are summarised in the following list:
+Suggested improvements and changes to the current management regime for parks and reserves in Motueka Ward were summarised in the following list, included in the Draft Plan:

 Improving ecological health